Playable Charm Compatibility

 Included FREE with the purchase of any Soundwave Necklace

 Because our pendants are not playable, we developed a charm that is capable of being played.
 As we continue developing our Playable Charm, we're excited to offer it as a complimentary gift during this early release phase.
+The charm will be engraved with the same audio used to engrave your pendant, so the pattern will match.

 Your feedback is incredibly valuable as we refine the experience.
 We'd love to hear your thoughts as we work to create the most meaningful way to make your memory playable.
 Just check the box saying you'd like to receive this free gift as you make your product selections.
 There’s no pressure or obligation on your part to provide feedback.
 If you want it just to check it out that's cool too!

-Most modern smartphones, both Android and iPhone, are capable of scanning NFC tags.
-However, some models need an app in order to do so.
-Please see the breakdown below.
 NFC (Near Field Communication) is a short-range wireless technology that allows devices to communicate with each other when they are close together.
 You'll need to hold the charm up to your phone in the location of your NFC reader (will vary by phone, but most of the time they are near the top, sometimes in the corner).

 iPhone